mohdamir021/linux-mint-setup/readme-dev-setup.md

 If you want a to manage docker as I do as well, download the deb package by going through the Docker Page for installing Docker Desktop in Linux [here](https://docs.docker.com/desktop/setup/install/linux/ubuntu/).

+For signing in, head over to the Docker page [here](https://docs.docker.com/desktop/setup/sign-in/#credentials-management-for-linux-users)